Blendify/blender-manual/trunk/blender_docs/manual/preferences/input.rst

         - :kbd:`RMB`
         - :kbd:`Cmd-LMB` (Command/Apple key + mouse button)

-   All the Mouse/Keyboard combinations mentioned in the Manual can be expressed with the combinations shown in the table.
-For Example, :kbd:`Shift-Alt-RMB` becomes :kbd:`Shift-Alt-Cmd-LMB` on a single-button mouse.
+   Mouse/Keyboard combinations refrenced in this manual can be expressed with the combinations shown in the table.
+   For Example.

+   - :kbd:`MMB` drag becomes :kbd:`Alt-LMB` drag.
+   - :kbd:`Shift-Alt-RMB` becomes :kbd:`Shift-Alt-Cmd-LMB` on a single-button mouse.
 Continuous Grab
    This feature is used to prevent the problem where an action such as grabbing or panning a view, is limited by your screen bounds.